aoanla/aoanla.github.io/posts/highlights/2019/weekendhighlights-15122019/index.rst

 .. __: https://www.facebook.com/events/392333374812929/

 `Power of Scotland`_ are offering an opportunity to practice with them for their last training session of the year.
 This session, as with all of their Sunday training sessions, includes a full-length scrimmage.
 The session is open to 18+, MRDA-gender policy aligned skaters - minimum-skills required, experience recommended.

+This is CANCELLED due to low numbers as of Wednesday. :(

 .. _Power of Scotland: https://www.instagram.com/powerofscotland